adilevi12/Multi-winner-Social-Choice-with-Incomplete-Preferences-analysis/README.md

 Our location strategy randomly picks a voter and pairwise query (ensuring this query is not implied by that voter’s partial ranking), then we are using Greedy to compute a slate at each round and measure its max regret and minimax regret.<br>
 As we can see the Greedy MR may not decrease monotonically, as preference updates may “mislead” Greedy into choosing an inferior slate (by contrast, true MMR is non-increasing)<br>
 It is worth mentioning that according to the paper they started with no vote information, here we start with an existing partial profile and added to it.<br>

+For more information see [Multi-winner Social Choice with Incomplete Preferences Analysis.pdf]()